geobe/Java2PiWithIdea/README.md

 * Site specific parameters are set in gradle.properties

-The easiest way to use the cross development tasks is to apply `crossdev.gradle` from this project repository into your `build.gradle` configuration file:
+The easiest way to use the cross development tasks is to apply `crossdev.gradle` from this project repository into your project.
+This is done by including the following line into your `build.gradle` configuration file.

 `
 apply from: 'https://raw.githubusercontent.com/geobe/Java2PiWithIdea/master/crossdev.gradle'